gmx solvate should work with molecules

 It interprets residues exactly like every other Gromacs program, but the help text hasn't been updated to match the new implementation that also considers residue names.

 A workflow that would require a tpr file as solvent would not be particularly practical, either.

-#3 Updated by Teemu Murtola almost 3 years ago
+#3 Updated by Teemu Murtola about 3 years ago

 Note that is we want to really use gmx_mtop_t everywhere, the whole tool and the helpers it uses needs to be rewritten to not use t_atoms, and that will also probably solve this.
 Doing something else is likely to waste significant effort (since you would need to make the helpers aware of molecules, in a way that is not compatible with gmx_mtop_t).